'Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.' - Plato

 Individual and Group Music Lessons

 Several of our pupils are fortunate enough to receive individual or group singing and piano lessons.
-Mr Butler, an external music specialist, gives weekly lessons to those children who wish to pursue music on a more formal level.
+An external music specialist gives weekly lessons to those children who wish to pursue music on a more formal level.
 They benefit from the individual teaching or smaller group sizes and this helps them to achieve their musical potential.
-This year, we have added a guitar specialist who teaches individual lessons to pupils on a Monday.
 The pupils from these lessons are given the opportunity to showcase their talents in an annual concert which parents are invited to.

 Class Instrumental Lessons

 Over the past couple of years, Holy Trinity pupils have had the opportunity to learn an instrument within their classes as weekly music lessons.
-Through these lessons, often taught by external specialists, the pupils learn how to read music, music theory, the discipline and all of the enjoyment that comes with learning an instrument.
-This is something that will be continued at Holy Trinity as we are very fortunate to have good links with the DASCO Music Hub, Kent Music School and Red Rooster.
-We also own a range of instruments which can be used for this purpose.
-Holy Trinity pupils enjoy and look forward to these weekly lessons where their musical skills and knowledge is both challenged and improves.
+This year, this has not been as consistent as we would have liked due to Covid, but we hope to resume our full programme next year.
+Through these lessons, the pupils learn how to read music, music theory, the discipline and all of the enjoyment that comes with learning an instrument.
+This is something that will be continued and built on at Holy Trinity next year.
+We are very fortunate to have good links with the DASCO Music Hub, Kent Music School and Red Rooster and also own a range of instruments which can be used for this purpose.
+Holy Trinity pupils enjoy and look forward to these weekly lessons where their musical skills and knowledge are both challenged and improved.

 This year pupils have had the opportunity to learn: